Course objectives

 Academic policies

 In short, come to class on time and with the readings and assignments completed; be respectful and willing to collaborate.
 There are no provisions for missed exams or late assignments.
 If I notice you texting, then you are doing it too much.
 If I think your use of a computer is distracting you and others, I will put you on the spot (e.g., ask you to immediately send me your notes).
 Such deviations from classroom professionalism and respect may result in dismissal from class and demerits against your grade.
-See full course policies for more detail.
+See

 In general, if you have an issue, such as needing an accommodation for a religious obligation or learning disability, speak with me before it affects your performance; afterward it is too late.
 Do not ask for favors; instead, offer proposals that show initiative and a willingness to work.

-Academic Integrity: “The promotion of independent and original scholarship ensures that students derive the most from their educational experience and their pursuit of knowledge.”
+: “The promotion of independent and original scholarship ensures that students derive the most from their educational experience and their pursuit of knowledge.”
 Violations include cheating, fabrication, plagiarism, and participating in or encouraging dishonesty.
 I will, and have, report violators to the Office of Student Conduct.

 Assignments